-In the event of either event the school will extend it’s remote learning offer through a mixture of:
+In the event of a year group, local or national lockdown the school will extend it’s remote learning offer through a mixture of:

 - Synchronous Learning - teaching and learning occurs together , simultaneously.
 This is live teaching.
 This will be implemented from Reception to Year 6 but will vary based on the age of the year group.
 More guidance will follow.

 - Asynchronous Learning - students access learning at different times and work through at their own pace.
 This will be a model similar to previous home learning where the children will be set independent tasks.